-From August 2002 through present, the Aqua FM3 and FM4 instruments alternated between Rotating and Fixed Azimuth Plane Scanning modes on a 3-month cycle.
+From launch through August 2002, the Aqua FM3 and FM4 instruments alternated between Rotating and Fixed Azimuth Plane Scanning modes on a 3-month cycle.
 Previously the team recommended users use ERBE-like products containing only Fixed Azimuth Plane Scanning data regardless of which instrument made the measurements; this is no longer the case.